A DIGITAL MARKETING AGENCY FOR DESIGN & CONSTRUCTION

 I can’t speak to his strategy specifically since I don’t have all the details.
 But I can share what’s normal in my experience so you can judge for yourself.

 Imagine a waterfall.
 It starts with tiny droplets.
-Not enough to drink from, but over time, those droplets grow into a steady stream.
-Eventually, it’s strong and consistent enough to provide water for an entire village.
+Not enough to drink from—but over time, those droplets grow into a steady stream.
+Eventually, it becomes strong and consistent enough to power an entire village.

 Take a look at the last column in the chart: Sales Metrics.
 That’s your end goal.
 Sales inquiries, form submissions, appointments booked, etc.